sqorn/sqorn/docs/docs/tutorial.md

 ```

-`.offset` can also be called as a template tag.
+`.offset` can be called as a template tag.

 ```js
 sq.from`person`.offset`8`.query